tdyk9098/Machine-Learning-Next-Day-Stock-Returns-MiniProject/README.md

 By doing so, Part 1 KNN1 and Part 1 SM1 stand out.
 Nevertheless, the f-1 score remains imbalanced in favor of up days for KNN1 and SM1.
 This leads me to the conclusion that neither models perform accurately enough to predict next day returns.

+The models can all have various parameters tweaked to try and improve performance, however, heavy optimization does not seem worth it.

+Future miniprojects / projects will have more of a focus on developing optimal features / model selection for the predicted outputs.

 Top Models
 - Part 1: KNN1
 - Part 1: SM1